NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## What Is This?

+A systematic process for resolving conflicts that seem intractable.
+It applies to disputes between people, groups, or institutions, and to internal dilemmas within one person (modelled as competing "parties").
+The framework forces precision at each stage, preventing the drift that causes most conflict resolution efforts to fail.
+A systematic framework that transforms intractable conflicts into solvable problems by separating what happened from what to do about it.

+## What is it's Purpose?
-A diagnostic system to see the conflict you're in.
+To see the conflict as precisely as possible.
 Not to win it.
 Not to be right.
-To see it clearly so you can choose better.
+To see it clearly to choose better.
 It doesn't promise resolution.
 It promises sight.
 Sight is leverage.

 ## Why is it needed?
-Most conflicts persist not because they're unsolvable, but because we skip the steps resolution requires.
+Most conflicts persist not because they're unsolvable, but because we skip the steps resolution requires: we don't name them clearly, we assume instead of verify, we judge people before consequences or forget the consequence or the people, we confuse the verdict with decision, and choose not to see and we choose not to act.

 ## The Five Stages